JakeSidSmith/the-speed-of-write/README.md

 **Note: my shortcuts may vary from yours as I am using Atom keybindings, plus some from Sublime, and a bunch of custom ones, additionally some of the extensions I use may now come with VSCode or other editors out of the box.**

+## Read the update notes

+Whenever VSCode updates you'll be presented with a page about what they've changed/added.
+If you get time, it is really worth a read, as they're often improving the ease of development, and you'll quickly discover new features on your own.

 ## The command pallette

 - Search for commands (CMD + SHIFT + P)